Patrick Sharp: Personal life

 Sharp was born in Winnipeg, Manitoba, to Ian and Ruth Ann Sharp.
-He has an older brother, Chris, who currently lives in Calgary, Alberta.
+He had an older brother, Chris, who lived in Calgary, Alberta who died on August 16, 2023.
 Relocating several times in his life, Patrick left his native Manitoba and relocated to Calgary as a child and then moved to Thunder Bay in 1990 at age nine.
 Patrick lived in Thunder Bay for the rest of his childhood.
-He was educated and attended local public schools in Calgary and Thunder Bay before settling in Burlington, Vermont, in the United States, to attend the University of Vermont.
+He was educated and attended local public schools in Calgary, Ottawa and Thunder Bay before settling in Burlington, Vermont, in the United States, to attend the University of Vermont.
 Sharp's parents remain in Thunder Bay and live on Lake Superior.
 In December 2009, Sharp was inaccurately announced as "Chicago's Sexiest Athlete" by Victoria's Secret, which then named Derrick Rose of the Chicago Bulls the winner, citing an "internal error".

 Sharp was married in July 2010 to his longtime girlfriend Abby, whom he met while attending college in Vermont.
 Their wedding was held in Watch Hill, Rhode Island.
 Sharp's Blackhawks teammate Patrick Kane was among those in attendance.
 The couple's first daughter was born in December 2011, and their second daughter was born in October 2013.
-In early 2011, Sharp was featured on the cover of Chicago magazine in its "50 Most Beautiful Chicagoans" story.
+In March 2011, Sharp was featured on the cover of Chicago magazine in its "50 Most Beautiful Chicagoans" story.